DES157/learning/javascript/node/README.md

 From experience, `brew install node` installs node and npm.
 It also leaves a `/usr/local/lib/node_modules` directory and an `npm` symlink in `/usr/local/bin` which __stays around even if you uninstall!__

-There is also a `nvm` brew package (which seems like the was to go).

-Package install, also availabe in brew cask, is another option, and there seem to be pros and cons.
 Installing `node` with brew is fine, but it’s better to install `nvm` with brew, and then use it to install node.

+Package install, also available in brew cask, is another option, and there seem to be pros and cons.

 If you have `nvm` you can install the latest node+npm by `nvm install node` (`node` is an alias for latest version, and replaces `stable`).
 This is how you do it if you have installed `nvm` with brew.